stevenluo23/packing-planner/README.md

-# Travel Planner
+# Packing Planner

-Travel Planner is a user-friendly website that helps you sort your trip essentials and track your packing list with ease.
+Packing Planner is a user-friendly website that helps you sort your trip essentials and track your packing list with ease.

 ![webpage screenshot](https://github.com/stevenluo23/travel-planner/blob/main/screenshots/page.png?raw=true)